DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/On democratic backsliding.md

 This is part of the [[The end of representative democracy]] series:
-Nancy Bermeo, ‘On democratic backsliding’, Journal of Democracy, vol. 27 (2016), pp. 5-19 12-01-24
+Nancy Bermeo, ‘On democratic backsliding’, Journal of Democracy, vol. 27 (2016), pp. 5-19 Bermeo, N. ‘On democratic backsliding’, Journal of Democracy, vol. 27 (2016), pp. 5-19 12-01-24